nolash/go-vise/README.md

-# festive: A Constrained Size Output Virtual Machine
+# vise: A Constrained Size Output Virtual Machine

 An attempt at defining a small VM to handle menu interaction for size-constrained clients and servers.